tylercooksrice/cse15l-lab-reports/lab-report-4.md

 ![Image](failures.png)

-- using cd, we can get into the directory of lab7 that was clones.
+- using `cd`, we can get into the directory of lab7 that was clones.
 With the usage of `tab`, we were able to autocomplete lab7 after typing la.
 Pressing `<Enter>` brought us into the lab7 directory.
 With the `<Ctrl + v>` command again, we pasted from our clipboard `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` to compile the .java and Junit tests inside lab7.